 Work around them

 If you are able to minimise your work over the summer holidays (for example if you have a portfolio career) you might be able to work around them.
 Soft play might not be your dream office space but it will keep the kids occupied.
 As a bonus it often has free WiFi.
 I’ve also worked from the farm while the kids play on the bouncing pillow, the park while they play ninjas and the trampoline park while they bounce.
-If they’re old enough and you love somewhere suitable, you could also consider letting them play out.
+If they’re old enough and you live somewhere suitable, you could also consider letting them play out.

 If all else fails, give them a screen for a bit.
 In my house we have what we euphemistically call “quiet time”.
 It would be more accurately described as “iPad time”.
 It happens for an hour (or two on a bad day) after lunch at the weekends and most days in the holidays and allows me to get some work done.